miltonbecker/redux-project/README.md

-# Please check the branches
+# Please check the other branches